robertmorelli/cinder_env/REAMDE.md

 ## How it works

-Every `python` invocation runs inside the Cinder container with your current directory mounted at `/app`.
+Every `python` invocation runs inside a persistent Cinder container with your current directory mounted at `/app`.
 Before running, the entrypoint always typechecks the file with `cinderx.compiler --static`.
 If that passes, it runs with the configured JIT flags.
+A fresh `/scratch` directory is created inside the container on every invocation.

 ## Structured errors